GEOS-ESM/GEOSmie/README.md

 ```
 which obtains the latest `git`, `CMake`, etc. modules needed to build.

+##### Non-GMAO Desktops

+Target is for the 614 lab cluster, assumed to have `git`, `cmake`, and `mepo` installed.
+It is not necessary (or useful, or--really--possible) in this case to fuss about with
+loading the `GEOSenv` module.
+The only notable modification needed then is to check
+`cmake_it` code and change the fortran reference as necessary; e.g., change `ifort` to
+`gfortran` on bender.

 ### Use mepo to clone the repository

 [Mepo](https://github.com/GEOS-ESM/mepo) is a multiple repository tool available on github.